The Artist’s Way with the Rev. Dr. Jo Forrest

 During my sabbatical this summer, I returned to The Artist’s Way as a novice.
 The work anchored my pilgrimages and has given me clarity for what comes next in life.

 Here is the invite—Begin your own discovery.
 Please join our circle of men and women to support each other.
-Our first meeting is Wednesday, October 2 at 2 p.m.
+Our first virtual meeting on Zoom is Tuesday, March 24 at 8 a.m.
 When you miss sessions we will have other means for you to be connected and encouraged.

 I look forward to hearing from you.